Live Virtual Medicare Boot Camp®—Hospital Version

 See the HCPro difference for yourself!

-Tools and skills to navigate Medicare rules: Our instructors provide valuable tools and resources that will help you prioritize and research Medicare questions long after the Boot Camp ends.
+Tools and skills to navigate Medicare rules: Our instructors provide valuable understanding, tools, and resources to make you more efficient finding the answers to your Medicare questions long after the course ends.

 Applied learning: Case studies throughout each module ensure participants understand the concepts and know how to apply them to real-world situations.